 The Company engages in credit card securitization activities, primarily as originator and sponsor.
 The Company's securitizations are accounted for as secured borrowings and the trusts are treated as consolidated subsidiaries of the Company.
 The assets of the Company's consolidated variable interest entities ("VIEs") are restricted from being sold or pledged as collateral for other borrowings and the cash flows from these restricted assets may be used only to pay obligations of the trusts.
 The related debt issued by all securitization trusts is reported in long-term borrowings.
-The Company issues asset-backed securities in both public transactions and private transactions through the Synchrony Credit Card Master Note Trust ("SYNCT") and issues asset-backed securities in private transactions through the Synchrony Sales Finance Master Trust ("SFT").
-SYNCT and SFT are Delaware statutory trusts that acquire credit card receivables originated by Synchrony Bank through bankruptcy remote special purpose entities referred to as RFS Holding, L.L.C., and Synchrony Sales Finance Holding, LLC, respectively.
+The Company issues asset-backed securities in both public transactions and private transactions through the Synchrony Credit Card Master Note Trust ("SYNCT") and issues asset-backed securities in private transactions through the Synchrony Sales Finance Master Trust ("SFT") and the Synchrony Card Issuance Trust ("SYNIT").
+SYNCT, SFT and SYNIT are Delaware statutory trusts that acquire credit card receivables originated by Synchrony Bank through bankruptcy remote special purpose entities referred to as RFS Holding, L.L.C., Synchrony Sales Finance Holding, LLC and Synchrony Card Funding, LLC, respectively.

 See Note 5.
-Variable Interest Entities to our Condensed Consolidated Financial Statements in the 3Q 2017 Form 10-Q for more information on the Company's credit card securitization activities.
+Variable Interest Entities to our Consolidated Financial Statements in the 2017 Form 10-K for more information on the Company's credit card securitization activities.

 None of the assets securitized by the Company meet the operational criteria for securitizations as defined in the U.S. Basel III rules.
-The underlying assets are consolidated on the balance sheet and accordingly risk weighted based on their balance sheet classification for Basel III purposes.
+The underlying assets are consolidated on the balance sheet and accordingly risk-weighted based on their balance sheet classification for Basel III purposes.

 See Note 2.
-Basis of Presentation and Summary of Significant Accounting Policies to our Consolidated and Combined Financial Statements in the 2016 Form 10-K for information on the Company's accounting policies relevant to its securitization activities.
+Basis of Presentation and Summary of Significant Accounting Policies to our Consolidated and Combined Financial Statements in the 2017 Form 10-K for information on the Company's accounting policies relevant to its securitization activities.